More accurate gravitational wave backgrounds from cosmic strings: Results

 These results represent the most accurate calculation of cosmic string GWB to date.
 That said, there is always room for improvement.
 Let us discuss possible adjustments and extensions to the approach laid out above.

 One of the fundamental effects we have reported on in this work and its companion piece~\cite{results-paper} is that loops, which are produced with large amounts of small-scale kinky structure (``wiggliness''), quickly shed this wiggliness via gravitational backreaction.
 Our results track how the spectrum and gravitational power emission evolve with backreaction for loops taken from a network produced in a simulation of a symmetry-breaking transition which then evolves in a standard universe, producing non-self-intersecting loops.
 These loops which we take from these simulations have hundreds to thousands of kinks.
 Some kinks are produced by reconnections during the simulation, but others remain from the initial conditions.
-Real loops have even more kinks than loops from simulations, due to a longer dynamic time range over which the network has evolved.
-But they do not have kinks remaining from the time of string formation, because those have been eliminated by gravitational backreaction on the string network.
-To obtain real loops---which could have orders of magnitude more kinks than ours---would require computational resources beyond any current or theoretical computer.
+Real loops do not have kinks remaining from the time of string formation, but they have even more kinks than loops from simulations, due to a longer dynamic time range over which the network has evolved.
+A simple estimate is that structure on long strings is smoothed at scales below $\Gamma_l G\mu t$, so this is the typical distance between kinks.
+Here $\Gamma_l$ is the radiation rate on long strings.
+With current observational constraints, $\Gamma_l G\mu<10^{-8}$.
+A typical string is formed with length $0.1t$, so we would expect it to have about $10^7$ kinks.
+To obtain such loops would require computational resources beyond any current computer.
 Similarly, evolving a representative population of these loops under backreaction is computationally a no-go.
 As such, we must estimate how a real loop would change at very low $\zeta$ values, before it's been smoothed to a level such that our loop results apply.

 We model the impact of early emission on the GWB as follows.
 Assume that all of the extra length is lost immediately after a loop's creation, on timescales far below $\zeta_\text{max}$.
 This is essentially the second model considered above, except that we're starting from a $\Gamma$ that is not constant.
 The length lost introduces a $\Delta\chi$ additive correction to our $\chi(\zeta)$ function.
 Deep in the radiation era with no changes to degrees of freedom, the effect is the same as above, leading to a change in $\Omega_\text{gw}$ by a factor $(1-\Delta\chi)^{3/2}\approx 1-(3/2)\Delta\chi$ for small $\Delta\chi$.